Survey on Causal-based Machine Learning Fairness Notions: Causality-based Fairness notions

 where $\hat{y}$ denotes the prediction while $y$ denotes the true outcome.
-The problem of this statistical notion is the difficulty to identify the causes behind the discrimination if any.
-Zhang and Bareinboim~\cite{zhang2018equality} decompose equalized odds (Eq.~\ref{eq:eqodds}) using three counterfactual measures corresponding to the direct, indirect and spurious effects of $A$ on $\hat{Y}$.
+The problem of this statistical notion is the difficulty to identify the causes behind the discrimination if any. \cite{zhang2018equality} decompose equalized odds (Eq.~\ref{eq:eqodds}) using three counterfactual measures corresponding to the direct, indirect and spurious effects of $A$ on $\hat{Y}$.
 The three measures are counterfactual direct error rate, counterfactual indirect error rate, and counterfactual spurious error rate.
 Let $\hat{y} = f(\hat{\mathbf{pa}})$ be a classifier where $\hat{\mathbf{PA}}$ is the set of input features (parent variables of $\hat{Y}$) for the classifier.
 The counterfactual error rates for a sub-population $a,y$ (with prediction $\hat{y}\neq y$) are defined as:

 For example, the counterfactual direct error rate (Eq.~\ref{eq:cder}) measures the error rate (disparity between the true and the predicted outcome) in terms of the direct effects of the sensitive attribute $A$ on the prediction $\hat{Y}$.
-In the simple job hiring example, considering the rejected females sub-population ($a=a_1$ and $y=$ rejected), it reads: for a rejected female candidate, how would the prediction $\hat Y$ change had the candidate been a female ($A$ been $a_1$), while keeping all the other features $\hat{\textbf{PA}}\setminus A$ at the level that they would attain had ``she was male'', compared to the prediction $\hat Y$ she would receive had ``she was male'' and being rejected?
+In the job hiring example, considering the female sub-population that \textit{should} be hired ($A=1$ and $Y=1$), it reads: for a female candidate that should be hired, how would the prediction $\hat Y$ change had the candidate been a female ($A$ been $1$), while keeping all the other features $\hat{\textbf{PA}}\setminus A$ at the level that they would attain had ``she was male'', compared to the prediction $\hat Y$ she would receive had ``she was male'' and should have been hired?

-Figure~\ref{fig:cder} illustrates how counterfactual direct error rate is applied.
-Thus, the input of $A$ to the direct path $A \rightarrow \hat Y$ is changed from $a_0$ (baseline) to $a_1$, while keeping the value of $A$ to the other variables ($R$ and $E$) fixed at the baseline level $(a_0,y)$.
-Since the direct path $A \rightarrow \hat Y$ is the only difference between models of Figure~\ref{fig:cder} (a-b), the change in $\hat Y$ measures the direct effect of $A$ on $\hat Y$.
-The variable $E_{a_0,y} = E$ since $E$ is a non-descendant node of $A$ and $Y$.
+Table~\ref{tab:hiringExample5} shows the values (observed and counterfactual) needed to compute counterfactual direct error rate $ER^{d}$ for the female candidates that should be hired ($A=1$ and $Y=1$).